 24/.
 Jesus is placed in the tomb.
 He suffers no more.
 He descends to the dead to free the holy souls.

 25/.
 On the third day Jesus rises from the dead.
 He is vindicated in glory.
 The bodies of many holy people who died are raised, and coming out of the tombs they appear in Jerusalem.

 26/.
-Jesus shows himself to his friends and disciples.
+Jesus appears to Mary Magdalene, and to his friends and disciples.
 He spends forty wonderful days with them in Galilee.

 27/.
 Jesus is taken up to Heaven and sits at the right hand of God.

 28/.
 At Pentecost, the Holy Spirit comes in power upon Mary and the disciples.
 Thousands are converted.

 29/.
 Filled with the Holy Spirit, the disciples go about the country and beyond, doing good, preaching, healing, performing miracles, and proclaiming the Kingdom of God and the sacred and imperishable good news of eternal salvation.

 30/.
 When the course of her earthly life is completed, Mary is taken up body and soul into Heaven.

 31/.
 Mary is exalted by the Lord as Queen over all things.